-- Conduct a public hearing on the Draft One-Year Action Plan for Housing and (1) Community Development for FY 2004, which includes the City's application for Federal Fiscal Year 2003 funding for \$1,533,000 in Community Development Block Grant (CDBG) monies and \$909,647 in Home Investment Partnerships Program (HOME) monies; and - Docket the Action Plan and Community Development Block Grant and Home (2) Investment Partnerships Program applications for final Council consideration on May 13, 2003.
+- Approve the One-Year Action Plan for Housing and Community Development for FY 2004, which includes the City's application for Federal Fiscal Year 2003 funding for \$1,533,000 in Community Development Block Grant (CDBG) monies and \$909,647 in Home Investment Partnerships Program (HOME) monies; and - (2) Authorize the City Manager to execute all necessary documents.

-BACKGROUND: The Draft One-Year Action Plan for Housing and Community Development has been prepared in accordance with regulations set forth by the U.S. Department of Housing and Urban Development (HUD).
+BACKGROUND: The One-Year Action Plan for Housing and Community Development has been prepared in accordance with regulations set forth by the U.S. Department of Housing and Urban Development (HUD).
 These regulations require that participants in certain HUD programs, including but not limited to the Community Development Block Grant (CDBG) and Home Investment Partnerships (HOME) programs, develop and submit a one-year update to their five-year strategic Consolidated Plan for Housing and Community Development.
 The City's current Consolidated Plan, which defines the City's strategy for addressing housing and community development needs from 2000 through 2005, was approved by Council on May 23, 2000.
+Additional information about the Action Plan was contained in the docket item for the April 12, 2003 City Council Public Hearing (Attachment II).
+The Action Plan is due to be submitted to HUD by May 15, 2003.